onboarding

 Time required for background checks

-Weeks to months — Work Visa Processing
+Weeks to months needed for work Visa processing

 Visa Processing

-50% — Candidate Offer Reneging
+50% — Candidate Offer Reneging (Backed-Out After Accepting)

 Candidate Reneging